microsoft/LightGBM/R-package/README.md

 #### Windows Preparation

 Installing [Rtools](https://cran.r-project.org/bin/windows/Rtools/) is mandatory, and only support the 64-bit version.
+It requires to add to PATH the Rtools MinGW64 folder, if it was not done automatically during installation.

 The default compiler is Visual Studio (or [MS Build](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017)) in Windows, with an automatic fallback to Rtools or any [MinGW64](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/) (x86_64-posix-seh) available (this means if you have only Rtools and cmake, it will compile fine).